 In his varied and sometimes surreal paintings, Jonathan Parker (b.
 1968) weaves together different narratives over time.
 The spontaneity of his brushwork, in response to the light of a particular moment, is harmonised by his drawing on the past, thereby giving the artwork richer symbolic value.
 This promotes enquiry from the viewer and the intriguing feeling that more remains to be discovered within the works each time they are viewed.

 , Universities and Country houses.
-He had a permanent collection on show in Mayfair from 2011-2020, and is now at the start of a journey with the Brocket gallery.
+He had a permanent collection on show in Mayfair from 2011-2020.

 Regular updates on Jonathan's work can be found on instagram